Terms and conditions of the sale of services by CY4OR LEGAL Limited (CYFOR)

 (d) is required to be disclosed by law, but then only to the extent so required.

-11.1.
-Without prejudice to any other rights or remedies which may arise, either party may terminate the Contract without liability to the other (save for the Customer’s liability to the Supplier as set out in Condition 6.5) on giving the other party not less than three months’ written notice.
+11.1 Without prejudice to any other rights or remedies which may arise, either party may terminate the Contract without liability to the other (save for the Customer’s liability to the Supplier as set out in Condition 6.5) on giving the other party not less than one months’ written notice.